ShawnKyzer/who-ears-social-listening/README.md

 # who-ears-social-listening

 ### IMPORTANT: This repository is currently a work in progress and should be considered as such.
 In the coming months we will continue to finalize the codebase, outcomes and update references.
+It is also important to note that this repository is for research purposes.

 ## Purpose of this project